aralroca/next-translate/README.md

 In some cases, when the page is in the current language, you may want to do some exceptions displaying some text in another language.

-In this case, you can achive this by using the `I18nProvider`.
+In this case, you can archive this by using the `I18nProvider`.

 Learn how to do it [here](#i18nprovider).